anderium/anderium.github.io/programming/esoteric-languages.md

 Two other esoteric languages I like are [Taxi] and [piet].
 The first requires you to create a schedule for picking up passengers in a small town and the latter asks you to create abstract 2D art.
 There's a lot of variety to find.

+Some people may say that [lambda calculus] should also classify as esoteric language.
+In a way they're right, even if it is technically a mathematical tool.

 [brainfuck]: ./brainfuck/readme.md
 [Taxi]: ./taxi/readme.md
 [piet]: ./piet/readme.md
+[lambda calculus]: ./lambda-calculus/readme.md